MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 ## Pricing

-IFX will be billed as part of the Insights meter through the row writes and storage components of the Insights meter.
-In general the costs for IFX will be lower then the current cross charge for Central Analytics so this should be long term cost savings for your studio.
+IFX will be billed as part of the exisiting [Insights meter](https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/pricing) through row writes (ingestion) and storage components of the Insights meter.
+A new line for IFX Ingestion will appear on the **Billing Summary** to display accumulated IFX charges.
+Charges will be calculated based on the size of the data ingested into IFX by counting the number of row writes.
+The latest ingestion prices can be found on the **Insights for XBOX Add-On** page in **Game Manager**.

 ## IFX Data Sets and Tables